maderaroja/Predicting-Heart-Attacks/README.md

 | o2Saturation | Blood oxygen saturation (%) |
 | output | Target variable|

+The data was cleansed to reflect easy to understand feature names, to remove null values, and to correct dtypes.

 ## Visualizations
+Several visualizations were carried out as an exploratory step into the relationship among the features.

 ### Interactive Tooltip Barchart - interaction enabled when code is ran
 <img src ="Figures/fig1.png" width="100%" />